This article is reviewed by an expert

 FAQs

 Adulsa syrup is generally safe for children.
-However, it is advisable to consult a paediatrician or Ayurvedic doctor for the appropriate dosage and usage guidelines.
+However, it is advisable to consult a pediatrician or Ayurvedic doctor for the appropriate dosage and usage guidelines.

 The time for Adulsa syrup to show its benefits may vary depending on the individual and the specific condition being treated.
 It is best to follow the recommended dosage and give it sufficient time to show effect.